santoshx/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1FLCGettingStarted.md

 For more information refer to the [Advanced Test Info](AdvancedTestInfo.md) document.

 ## Packaging into Nuget Package

 Instructions coming soon

 ## Known Issues

-Samples have not yet been ported to Windows
+Samples have not yet been ported to Windows.

 Not all tests currently run on Windows.
 See tests/CMakeLists.txt for a list of supported tests.